 A few of the books noted in the next section would also fit well here.

 This price range includes most fencing books.
-Here are a few great choices to start:
+Here are a few great choices to start (some may be out of stock or out of print):

 - Epee 2.5.
 While this book’s focus is on Epee, many of the the ideas and concepts presented here work for all weapons.
 And the stories and historical perspectives make for great reading.